Your safety is our business

 At the beginning of each visit, a Risk Manager will arrive onsite to meet with your management and/or ownership.
 This discussion focuses on the company’s operations to help our Risk Manager gain a better understanding of the business.
 SECURA’s Risk Managers will then conduct a walk-through survey of the property and business operations, noting any potential hazards and exposures that may lead to loss incidents.

 At the end of the visit, a closing conference will be held to discuss any exposures noted, recommendations for improvement, and possible solutions for your business.
-The survey findings discussed during this closing conference will be send in a follow-up letter.
+The survey findings discussed during this closing conference will be sent in a follow-up letter.
 We ask that you respond to the letter using the contact information provided to let us know when these recommendations have been completed.

 Prior to the visit, the Risk Manager will give you an estimated duration of the visit based on your operations and the number of locations that will be viewed when making the appointment with you.
 Generally, a visit takes roughly 1.5 hours, though the time can vary.